PasportnikovIvan/The-Last-Ronin/README.md

 ## The game platformer is written in Java, using swing libraries for GUI and JDK version 16 without any external libraries.
+More on [WIKI](https://github.com/PasportnikovIvan/The-Last-Ronin/wiki) page

 ### Things to need to create the game:
 - GameWindow